SciPhi-AI/library-of-phi/README.md

 # **Library of Phi**

-The Library of Phi is a collaborative initiative sponsored by SciPhi and textbook_quality.
-Our primary mission is to democratize access to high-quality textbooks.
+The Library of Phi is on a mission is to democratize access to high-quality textbooks.

 We leverage AI-driven methodologies, processing openly accessible syllabi from MIT OCW, and employ the retrieval-augment-generation (RAG) technique over Wikipedia.
 All textbooks in this repository have been generated using GPT-4.
 Approximately 50% were created using RAG, while the others are fully synthetic.